5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 ### Updating an already installed version

 There is no need to take action - Inno will handle this automatically for you.
-There is however one exception and one pitfall:
+There is, however, one exception and one pitfall:

 #### Files that are not needed any longer